Claire Cassidy, working under the name Studio Flos, is a queer artist based on Gadigal Land.

 Claire enjoys creating fine art as well as illustrations, murals and installations, If you have a collaboration in mind please reach out!

-Claire has exhibited with Rebirth Gallery and Oddball Gallery and has created commissions and content for Frankie Magazine, Peppermint Magazine, Made590 and Officeworks, among others.
+Claire has exhibited widely and has created commissions and content for Australian Design Centre, Inner West Council, Frankie Magazine, Peppermint Magazine, Made590 and Officeworks, among others.

 Originally from London, Claire has called Australia home since 2012 and now creates from her Marrickville studio.